 Attendance is free; however, reservations are recommended.
 Click here to register.

-The 1960s exert a special fascination in modern art.
+About the Publication The 1960s exert a special fascination in modern art.
 But most accounts miss the defining impact of the period’s youth culture, largely incubated in California, on artists who came of age in that decade.
 As their prime exemplar, Bruce Conner, reminisced, ‘I did everything that everybody did in 1967 in the Haight-Ashbury… .
 I would take peyote and walk out in the streets.’
 And he vividly channeled those experiences into his art, while making his mark on every facet of the psychedelic movement—from the mountains of Mexico with Timothy Leary to the rock ballrooms of San Francisco to the gilded excesses of the New Hollywood.

 Thomas Crow reevaluates Conner and other key figures—from Catholic activist Corita Kent to Black Panther Emory Douglas to ecological witness Bonnie Ora Sherk—as part of a generational cohort galvanized by resistance to war, racial oppression, and environmental degradation.
 Younger practitioners of performance and installation carried the mindset of rebellion into the 1970s and 1980s, as previously excluded artists of color moved to the forefront in Los Angeles.
 Mike Kelley, their contemporary, remained unwaveringly true to the late countercultural flowering he had witnessed at the dawn of his career.